Shiela04/cpnt-201-github-pages-example/README.md

   cd memory-game-app
 ```

-3. Open the index.html file in your preferred browser to start the game.
+3.Open the index.html file in your preferred browser to start the game.

 ## How to Play